Watch Secrets of the Dead: The Real Trojan Horse – Stream the full episode now!

-The big mansions of the previous city now seem to have smaller interior parting walls put in, almost as if there's three families living there where one family had been before.
+The big mansions of the previous city now seem to have smaller interior party walls put in, almost as if there's 3 families living there where one family had been before.

 Excavations have uncovered dozens of huge storage jars sunk into the ground beneath the citadel.

 That would have enabled them to survive within the protection of the city for a longer period of time than had been the case earlier.

 Cline: This could all be suggestions that people are gearing up for a war.

 [Meow] Narrator: And Troy's defenses hold important clues that further the investigation.

 Rose: Parts of the fortification walls were thrown down by the earthquake, and so there was a need to rebuild quickly.

 Narrator: But the walls weren't just rebuilt, they were strengthened.

 A new tower was added on the southeast side of the city.